 This site is allocated for waste management infrastructure in the local development plan and has excellent connections to both the National Grid and the local road network.
-This location also offers potential for the TV ERF to export heat, as well as electricity, to future nearby users and the possibility of connecting to the Northern Endurance Partnership carbon capture and storage (CCS) infrastructure being developed as part of the government-backed East Coast Cluster.
+This location also offers potential for the TV ERF to export heat, as well as electricity, to future nearby users and, in the longer term, the possibility of connecting to the Northern Endurance Partnership (NEP) carbon capture and storage (CCS) infrastructure as part of the East Coast Cluster.